TeamPommes199/world-pids-pack/CONTRIBUTING.md

 - Your contribution will be distributed under the same license as the project (see [LICENSE](LICENSE.txt)).
 - You still retain the rights to use your own code elsewhere.
 - You cannot hold the project maintainers liable for using your contribution as part of the pack.
+- You will not be paid for contributing to this pack.
+All contributions are made voluntarily and free of charge.